 Is Beyoglu A Good Place To Stay?

 Undoubtedly, yes!
 Pick Beyoglu.
 All of the Beyoglu areas, including Cihangir, Galata, and Karakoy, are well-liked hangouts for residents.
 They are all a part of the broader Beyoglu district.

 The first and most important thing you should remember is that you need to make a wise choice for your lodging in Istanbul.
 Of course, the cost, comfort, and reviews count, but what matters most is that you wouldn't want to stay in a luxurious hotel that is utterly cut off from Istanbul's attractions.

-Istiklal Avenue - Street Beyoglu is a foodie's paradise in every sense of the word.
+Istiklal Avenue is a foodie's paradise in every sense of the word.
 There are many Turkish eateries, as well as charming side alleyways with cafés and patios.

-The distance between Istiklal Avenue-Street Beyoglu and the new Istanbul airport is 42 km and 48 km, respectively, and it is situated near the Black Sea on the European side of the city.
+There are shuttle buses from both airports to Taksim directly.
+The distance between Istiklal Avenue and the new Istanbul airport is around 40km, and it is situated near the Black Sea on the European side of the city.